jtl-software/connector-documentation/index.rst

 .. image:: /_images/logo.png
    :alt:   Connector Welcome Page

-:doc:`JTl-Connector </terms/jtl-connector>` is a modern interface between a platform and our :doc:`JTL-Wawi </terms/jtl-wawi>`.
+:doc:`JTl-Connector </glossary/jtl-connector>` is a modern interface between a platform and the :doc:`JTL-Wawi </glossary/jtl-wawi>` ERP software.

 .. note::

-    This documentation assumes you have a working knowledge of PHP, :doc:`Composer </terms/composer>` and Git.
+    This documentation assumes you have a working knowledge of PHP, :doc:`Composer </glossary/composer>` and Git.

 Introduction
 ------------

-The Developer's guide to leveraging the flexibility of JTL-Connector.
+The Developer's guide to leverage the flexibility of JTL-Connector.

 .. toctree::
    :hidden: